sourcegraph/handbook/content/engineering/search/iteration_log.md

     - Survey is sent to internal users to gauge the response
 - **Work log:**
     - 2020-09-25: Feedback from design QA has been implemented and merged.
 Telemetry logging has been added.
 This feature is now also available for Sourcegraph.com behind a feature flag.
+    - 2020-10-02: All outcomes were met, and the enterprise homepage has been turned on by default.

 ### Search tour